-There are stopping markers in the Speaking domain as indicated in the DFA by the vice icon.
-Stopping markers only apply to one-on-one administrations.
-If there have been no responses or no correct responses prior to the stopping marker, the test examiner may stop administering that domain.

-For the Speaking domain, both the DFA and a screen in the TDS will indicate the point at which the test examiner may end the test (figure 2).
-The [End Test] button will be on its own screen:
+There is a stopping marker in the Speaking domain as indicated in the DFA by the icon.
+If there have been no responses or no correct responses prior to the stopping marker, the test examiner may stop administering the Speaking domain.
+Both the DFA and a screen in the TDS will indicate the point at which the test examiner may end the test (figure 2).